Which Documents Do You Need to Sell a House?

 Appraisal from when you bought your home

-An appraisal is a professional assessment of the fair market value of your home that determines how much a mortgage lender will lend to a buyer.
-To go forward with the sale, you’ll need a brand new appraisal (unless you’re working with a cash buyer who doesn’t need financing, which we’ll dive into later).
+An appraisal is a professional assessment of your home’s fair market value, determining how much a mortgage lender will lend to a buyer.
+To go forward with the sale, you’ll need a brand new appraisal unless you’re working with a cash buyer who doesn’t need financing (more about this later).

 Mortgage statement (payoff amount)